Palazzo Galletti Today

 The genius behind Palazzo Galletti

-Born in a poor family, he always showed an adventurous spirit that convinced him to enlist in the Grand Duke of Tuscany Ferdinando III’s army and then in Napoleonic army.
+Born in a poor family, he always showed an adventurous spirit that convinced him to enlist in the Grand Duke of Tuscany Ferdinando III’s army and then in the Napoleonic army.

 In 1825, for his libertarian ideals, he left Milan to avoid his eldest son being enrolled in the military service under Austrian rule.